spire-labs/da-builder-sample-integration/README.md

 **"Unauthorized" error**
 - Make sure you're calling from the correct address
 - TrustlessProposer only accepts calls that have been signed by the EOA owner and originate from itself or the designated multicall contract

+**"Account closure" issues**
+- Check account status: `cargo run account-status`
+- If account is in withdrawal period, wait 7 days before completing closure
+- If you want to use the account for new DA Builder operations, complete the closure first: `cargo run close-account`

 ## 🤝 Support